 This new series aligns with the 40 Days of Community program which Clayton Church is pursuing as a church-wide initiative.

-The topic for today is that we are compelled to love God’s family because it shows and demonstrates that we are saved.
-Today’s point to ponder is that “loving other believers is evidence that we belong to God’s family.”
-The key bible verse is from 1 John 3:14:
+The topic for today is that we are compelled to love God’s family because it is practice for eternity.
+Today’s point to ponder is that “the greatest lesson in life is love.”
+The key bible verse is from Hebrews 6:11b:

 The question to consider is: